jgowler/Docker/README.md

-# 🐳 Docker Repository
+# Docker Repository

-A collection of useful objects to quickly deploy test containers after setting up a Linux VM on cloud services.
+This repository provides a collection of essential objects designed to facilitate the rapid deployment of test containers after setting up a Linux virtual machine on cloud services.

-## 🚀 Projects
+## Projects

-### 📌 Code-server
+### Code-server
-- Web-based version of **VS Code** for coding in a browser.
+A web-based implementation of **Visual Studio Code**, enabling seamless coding through a browser interface.

-### 🌐 DDNS-Container
+### DDNS-Container
-- **Dynamic Domain Name System** container that automatically updates DNS records.
-- Useful if your **public IP address changes frequently**.
+A **Dynamic Domain Name System (DDNS)** container that automatically updates DNS records, ideal for environments where the **public IP address frequently changes**.

-### 🛠 Docker Setup Scripts
+### Docker Setup Scripts
-- Bash scripts for **easy Docker installation and uninstallation**.
-- Includes adding the current user to the `docker` group.
+Bash scripts designed for the **simplified installation and uninstallation of Docker**.
+Includes automatic addition of the current user to the `docker` group for streamlined access.

-### 🔀 Nginx Proxy Manager
+### Nginx Proxy Manager
-- **Popular reverse proxy manager** with:
+A **widely used reverse proxy manager**, offering features such as:
-  - SSL management
+- SSL certificate management
-  - Access control
+- Access control configurations
-  - Custom configuration options
+- Customizable proxy settings

-### 🚫 Pi-hole
+### Pi-hole
-- **Network-wide ad blocker** for filtering unwanted ads and trackers at the DNS level.
+A **network-wide advertisement blocker**, filtering unwanted ads and trackers at the DNS level to enhance privacy and browsing efficiency.

-### 📦 Portainer
+### Portainer
-- **Container management tool** that simplifies:
+A **comprehensive container management tool**, simplifying:
-  - Network and storage configurations
+- Network and storage configuration
-  - Access control
+- User access control
-  - Monitoring and logging
+- Real-time monitoring and logging

-### 📊 Prometheus & Grafana
+### Prometheus & Grafana
-- **Monitoring and visualization tools** used together for:
+A powerful combination of **monitoring and visualization tools**, commonly used for:
-  - Collecting performance metrics
+- Collecting and analyzing performance metrics
-  - Creating dynamic dashboards
+- Generating dynamic dashboards
-  - Setting up alerts
+- Configuring proactive alerts

-### 📄 StirlingPDF
+### StirlingPDF
-- **Web-based PDF application** for document editing and conversion.
+A **feature-rich, web-based PDF application**, facilitating document editing, conversion, and management.

----

-💡 Feel free to contribute, improve scripts, or add more container configurations!